Medicaid in New York State

 Non – MAGI Eligibility Groups include:

-- Individuals who are age 65 or older, unless a parent/caretaker relative, blind or disabled and do not meet the criteria of the MAGI Eligibility Groups
+- Individuals who are age 65 or older, who are not a parent or caretaker relative, individuals who are blind or disabled who do not meet the criteria of any of the MAGI eligibility groups

 - Medicare Savings Program (MSP)